 Dr. Small also serves as a Clinical Professor in the Departments of Medicine and Urology and as Chief of Department of Medicine/Division of Hematology/Oncology, UCSF.

 Robert A. Hiatt, MD, PhD, serves as Associate Director of Population Sciences.

 Additionally Dr. Hiatt is Professor and Chair of the Department of Epidemiology and Biostatistics, UCSF.

 Laura J. van 't Veer, PhD, serves as Associate Director of Applied Genomics.

-Dr. van 't Veer is Leader of the Breast Oncology Program, holds the Angela and Shu Kai Chan Endowed Chair in Cancer Research, and is Principal Investigator of the Bay Area Breast Cancer SPORE.
+Dr. van 't Veer is Leader of the Breast Oncology Program, and holds the Angela and Shu Kai Chan Endowed Chair in Cancer Research.

 Sorena Nadaf, MS, MMI, serves as Associate Director of Translational Bioinformatics as well as being the Chief Informatics Officer for the Cancer Center.
 He currently serves on the NCI's National Cancer Informatics Program Committee.